FareenaS/FareenaS/README.md

 - 👋 Hi, I’m @FareenaS
 - 👀 I’m interested in Programming.
-- 🌱 I’m currently working in First American India as Technical Trainee
+- 🌱 I’m currently working in First American India as Member of Technical staff
 - 💞️ I’m looking to collaborate on DB and ETL development projects
 - 📫 How to reach me ...fareenasghouri@gmail.com